William Jones (VC): Legacy

-Bearing the Cross

 Bearing the Cross was a Ken Blakeson play which looked into the lives of three soldiers who fought at Rorke's Drift.
 It was broadcast in 2008 and 2009 on BBC Radio 4 with Nigel Anthony as William Jones VC, Sebastian Harcombe as Robert Jones VC and Jon Strickland as Henry Hook VC.
 The play starts in 1887 at Buffalo Bill's Wild West Show in London, where the battle against the Zulus was restaged with Private William Jones VC as presenter.